danielharrington06/eleventy-from-scratch/README.md

 # 11ty From Scratch

-I spent a week with a web development company in London that specialises in branding and marketting, called Dusted, for Work Experience.
+I spent a week with a web development company in London that specialises in branding and marketing, called Dusted, for Work Experience.
 During this time I followed this course to make a website with nodeJS and an SSG (static site generator) called 11ty (eleventy).

 https://learneleventyfromscratch.com/